 If you want your words to sing to the reader, your prose needs to feel right.
 This means rhythm is going to be your best friend.
 Writers rely on intuition for a majority of their written choices.
 Every time we select a word, we are selecting it among thousands of other possibilities, which in turn changes the possibilities for the rest of the sentences that come after it.
 Each word hinges off the last; each word influences the next: the way the sounds wrap around one another.
 Afterwards, these sounds begin to represent something bigger — the actual meaning (both literal and figurative) as well as the emotional direction in which you wish to move your reader.

 As with notation in music, punctuation is a marker of rhythm and should be used effectively

 You can influence the rhythm of your prose with punctuation.
 Just as certain musical notation marks the length of a beat when sung or played, punctuation marks show the amount of time a reader should pause, thus lengthening the bridge between one word and the next (which then translates to the length the reader subconsciously holds onto ideas).
 Each punctuation mark conveys a certain aspect of rhythm, whether just half a beat or a full breath pause.
 Not only does it vary the sound of what you’re writing, but it also gives you a certain amount of emotional power over your reader.

 In conclusion . . .

 There are a lot of ways to compare music to writing.
 As a sort of reminder, think of the way music dips in and out of our emotions, the way it holds us.
-This is what you want to do to your reader—this is why writers are so powerful.
+This is what you want to do to your reader.
 Because when we manage to use the sound of our writing effectively, we are in control.
 A good writer wraps the reader in a web of words; a good writer doesn’t let go, even after the song has ended.